 This is compared to investments outside of super, which will be taxed at your marginal tax rate (so this could be up to 45%, depending on your income).
 By making before-tax contributions, you’ll have more money left after tax to invest in your super.

-Your savings are also taxed when they are withdrawn from your super.
-When your super is released, the ATO says it will typically withhold your marginal tax rate (including the Medicare levy) less a 30% tax offset.
+Eligible concessional contributions and associated earnings are also taxed when they are withdrawn from your super.
+The ATO says it will typically withhold your marginal tax rate (including the Medicare levy) less a 30% tax offset.
 For example, if you earned $90,000 per year, you would be taxed at a marginal rate of 32.5% plus the 2% Medicare Levy, less the 30% tax offset.
 This means you would pay an extra 4.5% in withdrawal tax.
+Eligible non-concessional contributions are not subject to additional tax.

 To be eligible for the FHSS Scheme you must: